Quick Summary

 Alauddin Khilji’s expansion efforts also brought him into conflict with the Rajputs in the southern regions.
 His attempts to annex Rajput territories were met with fierce resistance.
 The Siege of Chittorgarh was a defining event that showcased the Rajputs’ strength and resilience.
 Though Alauddin achieved some victories, the opposition from the Rajputs highlighted the difficulties of maintaining control over these territories.

 Ala-ud-din-Khilji commissioned the construction of “Hauz-i-Alai,” a reservoir spanning 70 acres and enclosed by a stone-masonry wall.
 In 1354, Firuz Shah Tughlaq undertook its reconstruction.
 During the 14th century, Ala-ud-din-Khilji oversaw the construction of “Siri Fort,” renowned for its lime plaster construction.
 Following the Mongol invasion, Ala-ud-din-Khilji initiated the construction of “Qasr-i-Hazar.”
 Additionally, in 1311, he commissioned the building of “Alai Darwaja.”
-Furthermore, Ala-ud-din-Khilji established the “Alauddin Madrasa” within the premises of the “Quwwat ul-Islam Mosque.”
+Furthermore, Ala-ud-din-Khilji established the “Alauddin Madrasa” within the “Quwwat ul-Islam Mosque.”

 Structure | Details | Significance |